Drain cleaning slow draining

 Plumbing

-The answer to 'drain cleaning slow draining' is that a slow-draining sink or tub is usually caused by a clogged drain.
-This can be due to buildup of hair, soap scum, food particles, or other debris in the drain pipe.
-Symptoms include water draining slowly or not fully draining, foul odors, or even water backing up in the sink or tub.
+The answer to 'drain cleaning slow draining' is that a slow draining sink or tub is usually caused by a clogged drain.
+Common causes include hair, soap scum, food particles, and other debris building up over time.
+Symptoms include water draining slowly or not at all, and potentially foul odors.

 Step-by-Step Guide